Why Isn't My Book in Every Bookshop?

 POD Key Points:

-• Books are printed only when needed, so you avoid tying up your budget in inventory or warehouse costs.
+• Books are printed only when needed, so there is no need to invest in large quantities of stock or warehousing

-• You can replenish personal stock in any quantity, even a single copy.
+• Authors can order copies for personal use in any quantity, including a single copy

-• Ideal for black-and-white interiors or shorter colour books.
+• Particularly well suited to black-and-white interiors and shorter colour books

-• Images can be placed throughout the text rather than in plate sections.
+• Images can be placed throughout the text rather than grouped into plate sections

-• Image reproduction is good, although not as crisp as gloss plates, and darker images may print more densely.
+• Image reproduction is good, though not as crisp as gloss plate printing, and darker images may reproduce more densely

-• Paper and finish options are more limited - samples are recommended.
+• Paper and finish options are more limited than bulk printing, so reviewing a printed sample is recommended

-• Built-in worldwide distribution is handled by the world's largest book distributer, Ingram, with an annual archive and management fee per title.
+• Global distribution is handled via Ingram, with an annual archive and management fee per title

 Can You Combine Bulk Printing and POD?

-Some SilverWood authors choose a hybrid approach: a bulk print run of 300+ copies for UK distribution (taking advantage of economies of scale and favourable discounts) alongside POD for non-UK orders.
-This allows authors to use each method where it is most appropriate and commercially viable.
+Some authors choose a hybrid approach: a bulk print run for UK-based distribution, alongside POD for international availability.
+This allows each method to be used where it is most practical and cost-effective.

 Marketing your Book to Bookshops